kubernetes/ingress-gce/docs/faq/gce.md

 zone containing Kubernetes nodes.

-* Health Checks: currently the health checks point at the NodePort of a BackendService.
-They don't *need* to be shared, but they are since BackendServices are shared.
+* Health Checks: currently the health checks point at the NodePort of a Backend Service.
+They don't *need* to be shared, but they are since Backend Services are shared.

-* Firewall rule: In a non-federated cluster there is a single firewall rule that covers health check traffic from the range of [GCE loadbalancer IPs](https://cloud.google.com/compute/docs/load-balancing/http/#troubleshooting) to Service nodePorts.
+* Firewall rule: There is a single firewall rule that covers health check traffic from the range of [GCE loadbalancer IPs](https://cloud.google.com/compute/docs/load-balancing/http/#troubleshooting) to entire NodePort range.

 Unique:

-Currently, a single Ingress on GCE creates a unique IP and url map.
+Currently, a single Ingress on GCE creates a unique IP and URL Map.
 In this model the following resources cannot be shared:
-* Url Map
+* URL Map
 * Target HTTP(S) Proxies
 * SSL Certificates
 * Static-ip